-Please initiate your NEFT transaction(s) through HSBC Internet Banking before 6:30 PM IST from Monday to Saturday (excluding second and fourth Saturday of the month) to have it processed the same day.
+Please initiate your NEFT transaction(s) through HSBC Internet / Mobile Banking before 6:30 PM IST from Monday to Saturday (excluding second and fourth Saturday of the month) to have it processed the same day.
 NEFT transfer requests received beyond the cut off time or received on second and fourth Saturday, Sundays and public holidays will be processed on the next working day.

-Please initiate your RTGS transaction(s) through HSBC Internet Banking before 4:00 PM IST from Monday to Saturday (excluding second and fourth Saturday of the month) to have it processed the same day.
+Please initiate your RTGS transaction(s) through HSBC Internet / Mobile Banking before 4:00 PM IST from Monday to Saturday (excluding second and fourth Saturday of the month) to have it processed the same day.
 RTGS transfer requests received beyond the cut off time or received on second and fourth Saturday, Sundays and public holidays will be processed on the next working day.